-Mice are nocturnal creatures, so they are most active from dusk up 'til morning light.
-They don't usually like bright lights, but a mouse may sometimes be seen during the day, especially if its nest has been disturbed, it is seeking food.
-Seeing mice in the day also can indicate a large infestation.
+Mice are nocturnal creatures, so they are most active between dusk and dawn.
+They don't usually like bright lights, but a mouse might sometimes be seen during the day, especially if its nest has been disturbed or it is seeking food.
+Seeing mice in the day also can indicate a large infestation in a home.

 10 of 12

-In a single year, one female mouse can breed up to 10 litters of 5 to 6 young.
-These 60 offspring can begin to reproduce themselves in as little as six weeks.
+In a single year, one female mouse can breed up to eight litters of five to six young.
+These 40+ offspring can begin to reproduce themselves in as little as six weeks.
 So within months, you could have a huge population of mice.

 11 of 12

-A mouse can slip through holes and gaps as small as 1/4 inch - much smaller than appears possible.
-And if it's not big enough to squeeze through, the mouse can gnaw it until it is big enough.
+A mouse can slip through holes and gaps as small as 1/4 inch, or roughly the size of a pencil.
+And if an opening is not big enough to squeeze through, the mouse can gnaw it until it is big enough.
 Mice also can jump 13 inches high and can run along wires, cables, and ropes.
-Because they are excellent jumpers, swimmers, and climbers, mice can climb even rough, vertical surfaces.
+They are excellent jumpers, swimmers, and climbers and can scale rough and vertical surfaces.

 12 of 12